appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 #### Groups

-This object contains a string array of the groups assigned to the currently authenticated user.
+This object contains an array of strings of the groups assigned to the currently authenticated user.

 ```javascript
 [